oat-sa/taohub-articles/forge/developer-guide/translate-tao-into-other-languages.md

 ![](../resources//attachments/download/2593/S%C3%A9lection_053.png)

-Here UI Language have been switched to French\
+Here UI Language have been switched to French<br/>
 ![](../resources//attachments/download/2592/S%C3%A9lection_054.png)

-Here both UI and Data Language are in French\
+Here both UI and Data Language are in French<br/>
 ![](../resources//attachments/download/2600/S%C3%A9lection_055.png)

-Here only Data Language is in French\
+Here only Data Language is in French<br/>
 ![](../resources//attachments/download/2599/S%C3%A9lection_051.png)

 ### User Interface